cuhk-eda/Xplace/README.md

 More details about using GGR in Xplace can be found in [cpp_to_py/gpugr/README.md](cpp_to_py/gpugr/README.md).

-## Evaluate theroutability of Xplace's solution
+## Evaluate the routability of Xplace's solution
 We provide three ways to evaluate the routability of a placement solution:

 1. Set `--final_route_eval True` to invoke [GGR](https://dl.acm.org/doi/10.1145/3508352.3549474) to evaluate the placement solution.